skirsch/R-projects/README.md

 There are some data quality issues I have to look into, but the signal is super strong here and it's important to let people know this asap which is why I made this public.

 Also, you can find states where the vaccine "works" but that's finding data that agrees with your beliefs, not explaining the data that doesn't.

+If you'd like to challenge my analysis, please see the Contact me instructions on my pinned tweet on twitter.